Talentech/EvaluationApi/README.md

 ```

 ## Language codes
-The language code format is based on [RFC 4646](https://datatracker.ietf.org/doc/html/rfc4646) and is a combination of an ISO 639 two-letter lowercase culture code associated with a language and an ISO 3166 two-letter uppercase subculture code associated with a country or region.
-The language code can be specified using only the language code and not an associated region specifier.
+The language code format is based on the ISO 639 two-letter lowercase culture code.
 If you are using a different format on your language codes, you need to handle the mapping between our codes and your codes in the API Connector.

 Examples: nb-NO, en, en-US, en-GB